Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 2) Gyaling/Gral

-Gyaling and gral both refer to the same Hunza food: a thin, stretchy wheat bread that looks like a bunch of pancakes.
+Gyaling and gral refer to the same Hunza food: a thin, stretchy wheat bread that looks like a bunch of pancakes.

 Gyaling/Gral is typically eaten with breakfast and is always served with Hunza-style namkeen (salty) or herbal chai.
-It certainly will fill you up before you head off on one of Pakistan’s many hikes!
+It will fill you up before you head off on one of Pakistan’s many hikes!

 3) Buroshapik/Ghilmindi